Kimhyr/Self-Organizing_List_Stack/README.md

 An implementation of a [symbol table](https://en.wikipedia.org/wiki/Symbol_table).

-The Symbol Graph is really just a [self-organized list](https://en.wikipedia.org/wiki/Self-organizing_list).
+The Symbol Graph is really just a [self-organizing list](https://en.wikipedia.org/wiki/Self-organizing_list).